The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Baltimore, MD

 English

-Shannon Dean is a Neurologist and a Pediatric Neurologist in Baltimore, Maryland.
+Shannon Dean is a Neurologist and a Pediatric Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Dean is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Stereotypic Movement Disorder, Tourette Syndrome, Transient Tic Disorder, and Conversion Disorder.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Stereotypic Movement Disorder, Tourette Syndrome, Transient Tic Disorder, and Conversion Disorder.
+Dr. Dean is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Opsoclonus-Myoclonus Syndrome